With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 4. Central information equals fewer distractions

-Email occupies 23% of the average employee’s workday, and average employee checks his or her email 36 times an hour.
+Email occupies 23% of the average employee’s workday, with the average employee checking his or her email 36 times an hour.
 And it takes up to 23 minutes to refocus on a task after an interruption, according to a University of California at Irvine study.
 People compensate by working faster, but that leads to more stress, higher frustration, time pressure and effort.

 5. A place for person to person communications, too